Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/samples/Sample5_SignVerify.md

 Debug.WriteLine($"Signed data using the algorithm {ecSignDataResult.Algorithm}, with key {ecSignDataResult.KeyId}.
 The resulting signature is {Convert.ToBase64String(ecSignDataResult.Signature)}");
 ```

-## verifying signatures with VerifyData methods
+## Verifying signatures with VerifyData methods

 Verify the signatures.